Skip to main content

 Sourced from Ketryx's webinar, "Why building AI/ML-enabled Medical Devices requires CI/CD: A transition path"

-The Predetermined Change Control Plan (PCCP), is an innovative approach to address ML-related risk in premarket submissions for medical devices.
+The Predetermined Change Control Plan (PCCP) is an innovative approach to address ML-related risk in premarket submissions for medical devices.
 This plan empowers manufacturers to refine and tune AI/ML algorithms through frequent deployments within the constraints of safety and effectiveness without the need to make an additional premarket submission.
 What does this mean in practical terms?
 It translates to a significant reduction in time and resources required by manufacturers and regulators in preparing and reviewing premarket submissions for software changes.

 The FDA has designated the acronym ML-DSF (machine learning-enabled device software function) to describe this specific AI use in the medical industry.

-The focus on ML-DSF and the adoption of approaches like the PCCP represents a pivotal shift in the regulatory paradigm, fostering innovation and efficiency while maintaining the high standards of safety and efficacy in medical device development.
+The focus on ML-DSF and the adoption of approaches like the PCCP represent a pivotal shift in the regulatory paradigm, fostering innovation and efficiency while maintaining the high standards of safety and efficacy in medical device development.

 How to Create a PCCP